ChristopherBenjaminHemmens/ChristopherBenjaminHemmens/README.md

 - 🎓 I've been to school before.
 I have a college degree in Application Development and have studied Software Engineering.
 - 👀 I’m interested in reality and birds because birds aren't real.
 I also have a fasination for computer hardware.
 - 🌱 I’m currently learning the data my sensory organs are feeding my brain.
 - 💞️ I’m looking to collaborate on automating things with software.
 I like algorithmic trading, crypto currency mining and aritificial intelligence.
 I do a lot of web development and have experience writing real-time data driven web applications in PHP, JavaScript, C#, Java, Python and many other languages.
-I also like data modelling in SQL variants.
+I also like data modelling in SQL variants, UX and UI design.
 I have experience with many different stacks on Windows and Linux.
 - 📫 You can reach me at chrishemmens@hotmail.com